stephaniepatriciaans/Food-Recipes-Analysis/README.md

 - Dropped recipes that didn’t have any valid ratings
 - (-- Add example table later --)

-We also made an interactive plot (because it looks cool):
+We also made an interactive plot:

 <iframe
   src="assets/your-plot.html"
   width="800"